-It might sometimes seem like a man’s world, but there are more women than ever starting and running enterprises, from one-woman shows to growing companies employing dozens.
+When it comes to business, it sometimes still feels like it’s a man’s world.
+But there are more women than ever starting and running enterprises, from one-woman shows to expanding companies employing dozens.

 - What do you want to do?
 Think about any existing experience you might build on and look at friends you admire – are they doing jobs in fields you think could be inspiring?